leucos/ansible-tuto/step-13/README.md

     ansible-playbook -i step-13/hosts step-13/site.yml -l host1.example.org -t iptables

-The output should look like :
+The output should look like:

-# TBD : check loaded lodules difference for connexion tracking that
+# TBD: check loaded lodules difference for connexion tracking that
 breaks first iptabmes push

-So we already have a working iptables rules files !
+So we already have a working iptables rules files!

 However, this is just the baseline config.
 We'll see in [step-14](https://github.com/leucos/ansible-tuto/tree/master/step-14)